camptocamp/shared_config_manager/README.md

 * `type`: the type of source
 * `key`: the secret key that will be used to trigger a refresh of the source
 * `target_dir`: the location where the source will be copied (default to the value of `id` in `/config`)
+* `excludes`: the list of files/directories to exclude

 ### GIT source configuration parameters